Your Financial Road Map: 10 Signposts to a Rich, Meaningful Life

 Enough to live freely is roughly 25× your annual expenses — the classic FI number, where work becomes a choice rather than a requirement.

-Enough to live lightly is what I now call FINE — Financial Independence, Next Endeavor.
-A little meaning goes a long way.
+Enough to live lightly is what I call FINE — Financial Independence, Next Endeavor.
+The moment FI intersects with meaningful work, the math changes dramatically.

 That's the heart of Desert FI.